-Senior School will have the responsibility for approving a student's accelerated studies in consultation with the relevant year level coordinators.
+Middle School will have the responsibility for approving a student's accelerated studies.

 Not all subjects are available for acceleration.

 Make sure that you read and understand the VCE guidelines and policies detailed in the VCE handbook before committing to accelerated study.